Medical expert of the article

 - Neuroendocrine status, regional circulatory disorders.

-- Clinical evaluation of articular syndrome:
+- Clinical assessment of joint syndrome:

 Differential diagnosis of osteoarthritis